syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 </tr>
 <tr>
 <td> {{'[None](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }} </td>
-<td>Disables selection and no rows can be selected.
+<td>Disables selection, and no rows can be selected.
 This is the default value.</td>
 </tr>
 <tr>
 <td> {{'[Single](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }} </td>
-<td> Allows you to select a single row only.
+<td> Allows selecting a single row only.
 Upon selecting the next row the selection in the previous row is cleared. </td>
 </tr>
 <tr>
 <td> {{'[Multiple](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }}  </td>
-<td> Allows you to select more than one row.
+<td> Allows selecting more than one row.
 Selection is not cleared when selecting more than one records.
 When you click on a selected row for the second time, selection is cleared. </td>
 </tr>
 <tr>
 <td>  {{'[SingleDeselect](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }}  </td>
-<td> Allows you to select only a single row, however upon tapping the row again the Selection is cleared.
-Similar to Single mode, upon selecting the next row the selection in the previous row is cleared. </td>
+<td> Allows selecting only a single row.
+However, upon tapping the row again the selection is cleared.
+Similar to single mode, upon selecting the next row the selection in the previous row is cleared. </td>
 </tr>
 </table>

-The following code example illustrates how to set the selection mode in SfDataGrid.
+To set the selection mode, follow the code example:

 {% tabs %}
 {% highlight xaml %}